daltare/CA-Data-Portal-Uploads/CEDEN/README.md

     -   `PWD`: CEDEN data warehouse password

 -   The process (optionally) saves data files to a separate directory (i.e., not necessarily the one in which this project is stored).
 This separate directory is defined by the `data_files_path` variable, and needs to be edited to run the script on a different computer.
 (As a side note, it's set up this way because, for my own use, I have the project saved to OneDrive, but I don't want to frequently save a lot of large files to a cloud location like OneDrive, so instead save them to the local C drive.)

+-   You may need to install Python and set it up to work with RStudio, if you haven't already done so.

 Finally, over time it will be necessary to create new resources within each dataset on the data.ca.gov portal to hold data for additional years.
 The process to do this is: